 |---|---|---|

-Against a first-year cost of £3,800–£6,400 for a basic 10-vehicle system, the potential savings of £8,000–£15,000 make vehicle tracking one of the highest-ROI investments a fleet operator can make.
+Against a first-year cost of £3,800 to £6,400 for a basic 10-vehicle system, potential savings of £8,000 to £15,000 make vehicle tracking one of the highest-ROI investments a fleet operator can make.
 The ROI is even stronger for businesses with high fuel consumption, multiple drivers, or vehicles operating in urban congestion zones.
 Pairing tracking with a dedicated fuel card from one of the top UK fuel card suppliers compounds the savings further.

 Vehicle tracking typically pays for itself within 6 months through fuel savings alone.
 The longer-term benefits - reduced insurance, better driver behaviour, and fewer unauthorised trips - make it an ongoing cost reducer, not just a one-time saving.

-Use our Vehicle Tracking ROI Calculator to estimate your fleet’s potential savings based on your number of vehicles, average mileage, and fuel costs.
-Most users find they’d save £800–£1,500 per vehicle per year.
+Use our Vehicle Tracking ROI Calculator to estimate your fleet’s potential savings.
+Inputs are number of vehicles, average mileage, and fuel costs.
+Most users find they save £800 to £1,500 per vehicle per year.

 How to Save Money on Vehicle Tracking

-You can save 15–30% on vehicle tracking costs by comparing at least 3 providers, choosing plug-and-play installation, negotiating multi-year discounts, and buying hardware outright instead of leasing.
-Avoid overpaying for features you don’t need — most small fleets only need GPS location, route history, and basic alerts.
+You can save 15 to 30% on vehicle tracking costs by comparing at least 3 providers.
+Other tactics: choose plug-and-play installation, negotiate multi-year discounts, and buy hardware outright instead of leasing.
+Avoid overpaying for features you don’t need.
+Most small fleets only need GPS location, route history, and basic alerts.

 6 ways to reduce your vehicle tracking costs:

 - Get at least 3 quotes.
-Prices vary by 50%+ between providers for equivalent features.
-Use our free quote comparison to see the latest prices from leading UK suppliers.
+Prices vary by 50% or more between providers for equivalent features.
+Use our free quote comparison to see current rates from leading UK suppliers.

 - Choose plug-and-play devices.
 OBD-II plug-in trackers eliminate installation costs entirely.
 Most modern trackers don’t need professional fitting.

 - Buy hardware, don’t lease.
-Purchasing devices outright saves £200–£400 per vehicle over a 3-year contract compared to leasing.
+Purchasing devices outright saves £200 to £400 per vehicle over a 3-year contract compared to leasing.

 - Negotiate at contract renewal.
 Providers offer their best rates to retain existing customers.
-Ask for a 10–15% discount when your contract comes up for renewal.
+Ask for a 10 to 15% discount when your contract comes up for renewal.

 - Start with basic features.
-Entry-level GPS tracking (£6–£10/month) covers most SMB needs.
+Entry-level GPS tracking (£6 to £10/month) covers most SMB needs.
 Only upgrade to advanced features (dashcams, tachograph integration) if you genuinely need them.

 - Check the SIM lock.
-Some providers lock SIM cards to their platform, meaning you can’t reuse hardware if you switch.
+Some providers lock SIM cards to their platform.
+That means you can’t reuse hardware if you switch.
 Choose a provider that uses standard SIM cards or eSIMs.

 For a comprehensive comparison of tracking suppliers, see our top 10 UK vehicle tracking suppliers guide.